magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_why-are-we-here.md

 refuge.

-In the ordination ceremonies the ordinees must learn the five basic meditation themes: , head hair; , body hair; , nails; , teeth; , skin.
+In the ordination ceremonies the ordinees must learn the five basic meditation themes: *kesā*, head hair; *lomā*, body hair; *nakhā*, nails;
+*dantā*, teeth; *taco*, skin.
 Some of the students and educated people snigger to themselves when they hear this part of the ordination ceremony.
 ‘What’s the Ajahn trying to teach us here?
 Teaching us about hair when we’ve had it for ages.
 He doesn’t have to teach us about this, we know it already.
 Why bother teaching us something we already know?’
 Dim people are like this, they think they can see the hair already.
 I tell them that when I say to ‘see the hair’ I mean to see it *as it really is*.
 See body hair as it really is, see nails, teeth and skin as they really are.
 That’s what I call ‘seeing’ – not seeing in a superficial way, but seeing in accordance with the truth.
 We wouldn’t be so sunk up to the ears in things if we could see things as they really are.
 Hair, nails, teeth, skin – what are they really like?
 Are they pretty?
 Are they clean?
 Do they have any real substance?
 Are they stable?
 No, there’s nothing to them.
 They’re not pretty but we imagine them to be so.
 They’re not substantial but we imagine them to be so.

 Hair, nails, teeth, skin – people are really hooked on these things.
 The Buddha established these things as the basic themes for meditation, he